 Can you visualize this?
 In addition to all the strands that connect you to others, others are connected to one another through their own strands of varying thickness, based on their history, based on their connections.

 Great.
 You see it.
 A Hollywood that is built on relationships that weave these intricate, fragile, but sometimes very strong connections.
 Connections that are being reinforced or weakened with every exchange.
-These connections are easily trackable (here comes that Show Bible stuff, again), if you spend a little time on IMDb-Pro, The Futon Critic’s Devwatch pages, CastingAbout, It’s on the Grid, and of course the trades.
+These connections are easily trackable (here comes that Show Bible stuff, again), if you spend a little time on IMDb-Pro, The Futon Critic’s Devwatch pages, CastingAbout, and of course the trades.

 Now, here’s where the Web of Trust gets really cool.
 Everyone in this business is looking for some introduction to make between two people that, when things go well, makes him look like a rockstar.
 A CD is looking for the chance to expose a director or producer to a new actor who will rock their world.
 An agent is looking to sign the hot actor who will be a hit in the casting offices.
 Writing staffs, production teams, talent reps, casting people, everyone is looking for ways their connections can be strengthened via new connections between others.